Tennessee State Route 53: Jackson County

-SR 53 continues north through hilly terrain (as Granville Highway) as a narrow and curvy road as it leaves Chestnut mound and crosses a bridge over an arm of Cordell Hull Lake/Cumberland River to enter Granville, where it passes right through downtown and meets the eastern end of SR 96.
+SR 53 continues north through hilly terrain (as Granville Highway) as a narrow and curvy road as it leaves Chestnut Mound and crosses a bridge over an arm of Cordell Hull Lake/Cumberland River to enter Granville.
+Here, it passes right through downtown and meets the eastern end of SR 96.
 It then leaves Granville and crosses another arm of Cordell Hull Lake/Cumberland River to east and continue through hilly terrain.
 The highway then turns north again at an intersection with SR 290 and becomes much curvier.
 It continues to an intersection with SR 262, where it becomes W Hull Avenue as it enters Gainesboro.
 SR 53 then passes through downtown before becoming concurrent with SR 56, where it returns to being a primary highway.
 They travel north (as Grundy Quarles Highway) to just south of SR 56's crossing of the Cumberland River, SR 53 splits off to the east and becomes concurrent with SR 85 and SR 135 (as N Grundy Quarles Highway).
 SR 135 splits off a short distance later just before crossing a bridge over the Roaring River, with SR 85 splitting off shortly afterwards.
 SR 53 then continues further north along the banks of the Cumberland River into Clay County.

 Clay County

 SR 53 continues along the banks of the Cumberland River (as Gainesboro Highway), surrounded by mountains on either side and farmland along the river banks.
 It then has an intersection with SR 292 before entering Celina.
 In Celina, it bypasses downtown to the east and intersects with SR 52.

 After it passes through Celina, SR 53 goes in a northeasterly direction, over the Obey River, skirting the banks of Dale Hollow Lake until it reaches its northern terminus at the Kentucky state line.
-The road continues as Kentucky Route 61 upon entering Cumberland County, Kentucky.
+The road continues as Kentucky Route 61 (KY 61) upon entering Cumberland County, Kentucky.